-Classic and Timeless – Sherwin Williams Colonnade Gray
+Classic and Timeless – Sherwin-Williams Colonnade Gray

 What comes to your mind first when I say, “Gray”?